HugeGraph Architecture Overview

 • Application Layer:

-• Hubble: An all-in-one visual analytics platform that covers the entire process of data modeling, rapid data import, online and offline analysis of data, and unified management of graphs.
-It provides a guided workflow for operating graph applications.
+• Hubble: A one-stop visual analysis platform that covers the entire process from data modeling to rapid data import, online and offline analysis, and unified graph management, realizing wizard-style operations for the entire graph application process.

-• Loader: A data import component that can transform data from various sources into vertices and edges and bulk import them into the graph database.
+• Loader: A data import component that can transform data from multiple data sources into graph vertices and edges and batch import them into the graph database.

 • Tools: Command-line tools for deploying, managing, and backing up/restoring data in HugeGraph.

-• Computer: A distributed graph processing system (OLAP) that implements Pregel.
-It can run on Kubernetes.
+• Computer: A distributed graph processing system (OLAP), which is an implementation of Pregel and can run on Kubernetes.

-• Client: HugeGraph client written in Java.
-Users can use the client to operate HugeGraph using Java code.
-Support for other languages such as Python, Go, and C++ may be provided in the future.
+• Client: A HugeGraph client written in Java.
+Users can use the Client to write Java code to operate HugeGraph.
+Python, Go, C++ and other language support will be provided in the future as needed.

 • Graph Engine Layer: